 This type of schema markup is surprisingly easy to add – all you need is a review plugin.

 I use one called Author hReview here at ShoutMeLoud.
 However, the product seems to be phasing out and is no more a reliable solution.
-This is something you should not be using and I will also be shifting to one of the other solutions that I have listed below.
+This is something you should not be using and I have started shifting to Schema Pro.

 However, for the better understanding let me show you how Author hReview plugin works: